gu-benites/studio/app_docs/task-sidebar.md

 - [x] **Task: Sidebar Toggle/Close Icon Positioning in Header**
     - [x] Subtask: Desktop (Pinned/Expanded or User Menu Open): The `PanelLeftClose` or `PanelLeft` toggle icon is positioned to the left of (or as the first element before) the logo/title area in the sidebar header, aligned with other collapsed icons.
     - [x] Subtask: Desktop (Unpinned/Collapsed): The `PanelLeft` icon is the primary toggle, aligned to the start of the header area (centered within the 48px width if no other elements).
-    - [x] Subtask: Mobile (Open): `X` icon positioned to the right of the logo/title area in the sidebar header.
+    - [x] Subtask: Mobile (Open): `PanelLeftClose` icon positioned to the left of the logo/title area in the sidebar header, consistent with desktop expanded behavior.

 ## 2. User Account Menu